dvdobrev/dvdobrev/README.md

 - 📖 I’m currently learning HTML and CSS
 - 📚  Next to learn 🔜 React 💪
-- 👔 I’m looking for a job
+- 👔 I’m open for new opportunity
 - ✉ You can reach me on

      👉 dobrin.valev.dobrev@gmail.com